-Join Nick Kotz at the DCJCC Hyman S. & Freda Bernstein Jewish Literary Festival October 24 12:45 to 1:30, 2014.
+A reminder for our friends in Washington, DC., Nick Kotz will be speaking at the DCJCC Hyman S. & Freda Bernstein Jewish Literary Festival on October 24, 2014 at noon.
+Hope you can make it!

 Tickets go on Sale September 2.